RPTST/ffmpeg-cpp/README.md

 ## Linux

-I created a CMakefile, and the lib is straight forward.
-I'll probably add someMakefiles in the demo directory, to test ecery case (muxer, audio extraction, and so on).
+I created a CMakefile from scratch, and the lib is now built straight away.
+I'll probably add some Makefiles in the demo directory, to test ecery case (muxer, audio extraction, and so on).

 ## What works on Linux :